 Visual Arts: Isabella Christman, River School 8th Grader.
 Her teacher Valerie Dearborn says she is a truly gifted artist, capable of accurately portraying people and places, “Yet also able to apply her talents to non-objective art with a creative bent.”
 Dearborn adds that Christman consistently produces work of the highest quality.

 Visual Arts: Abigail Lavarias, Willow 1st grader.
 Her teacher, Ivory Martin, recognized her ability to fully engage in her work and taking the time to focus on new art techniques.
 Martin says Lavarias, “Has learned that there are no mistakes in art,” adding that she takes every opportunity to turn something she initially didn’t like into something beautiful.

-Band: Jandro Carones, Willow School 4th grader.
-Principal, Pam Perkins, recognized Carones for his determination to master the keyboard.
+Band: Jandro Canones, Willow School 4th grader.
+Principal, Pam Perkins, recognized Canones for his determination to master the keyboard.
 He practices at school, but is primarily self-taught.
 His enthusiasm shows in his focus and obvious joy when performing.

 Choir: Fatima Sanchez, Harvest Middle School 8th Grader.
 Her teacher, Nick Burdick, says she is an enthusiastic and helpful singer.
 She’s recognized for always bringing a positive attitude to class, working hard and helping to tidy up the classroom without being asked.
 Burdick says Sanchez is also a skilled sight reader with a great voice.